 • Keep your older credit card accounts open, even if you don’t use them.
 Having credit for a long time helps your credit score.

-• If you plan to use credit cards overseas, research before you go.
-Search “widely accepted credit card” and the name of the country to find out whether businesses there are likely to accept your card and whether there are any additional fees for using your card overseas.
+• Make a plan.
+Meet with your PFM to plan your finances for your deployment.
+Set up automatic bill pay programs and be sure you understand the terms in advance.
+If you plan to use credit cards overseas, do some research before you go.
+Search “widely accepted credit card” and the name of the country to find out whether businesses there are likely to accept your card.
+And see if there are any additional fees for using your card overseas.

 Life Events: